Northampton Museum to negotiate Sekhemka-funded expansion

 - From the section Northampton

 A council has begun negotiations to purchase buildings enabling it to expand a museum, despite the venue losing its accreditation status after the controversial sale of a statue.

 Northampton Borough Council was penalised by Arts Council England for selling its Egyptian Sekhemka limestone statue for nearly £16m in July.

 Some funds will be used to help expand Northampton Museum and Art Gallery.

 The council said a larger building would "help attract additional funds".

-Last month Arts Council England ruled that the sale of the 4,000-year-old statue breached the accredited standards for how museums manage their collections, meaning it was now ineligible for a range of arts grants and funding.'No regrets'
+Last month Arts Council England ruled that the sale of the 4,000-year-old statue breached the accredited standards for how museums manage their collections, meaning it was now ineligible for a range of arts grants and funding.

 Council Leader David Mackintosh said: "The accredited status is still in dispute and we are appealing [over] that process."

 However, plans to use funds from the sale of the statue to expand the museum - by purchasing the gaol block and Guildhall Road blocks of County Hall - are set to go ahead.